columbinas/columbinas/README.md

 weird kinnies

-non-traumagenic systems//endo//tulpa systems and their supporters//defenders
+non-traumagenic systems//endo//tulpa systems and their supporters//defenders AND/OR "systems" that haven't been diagnosed and go around saying they're a system!

 " you like x more than me " suuuureeee pal!!....